anthonycor/gradlePlugin/README.md

 * Failure to stop tomcat should not cause failure when running tests in TeamCity
 * [Issue 32413](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=32413) - get rid of some warnings about deprecated methods that are to be removed with Gradle 5.0.
+* When inheriting dependencies for a distribution, be sure to inherit even if the project is not included in the settings file